DewofyourYouth/products-list-app/README.md

-This is a simple app to manage products:
+This is a simple app to manage products.
+Uses React and Redux.
+Integrated with [Redux DevTools Chrome Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).

 ### Done: